MakingSense/mean-seed/README.md

 Read more about installing [Node](https://nodejs.org/download/), [Bower](http://bower.io/) and [Grunt client](http://gruntjs.com/getting-started).

 Environment variables:
 Remember to set up Auth0 credentials using the ".env" file.
-Please go ahead an rename the existent ".env.example" and fill it with the proper information.
+Please go ahead and rename the existent ".env.example" file and fill it with the proper information.

 ### Installing MongoDB